niklasf/python-agentspeak/docs/usage.rst

 .. code::

-    $ python -m pyson examples/hello_world.asl
+    $ python -m agentspeak examples/hello_world.asl

 Run an interactive console:

 .. code::

-    $ python -m pyson
+    $ python -m agentspeak

 See :code:`examples/embedded` for an example that interfaces with custom Python code.